 But if a number is 51, you say the noun, as if it would be just 1.
 Confusing?
 I also though so when I started learning Russian.

 It took me quite some time to say them corrent on a consistent basis.
 But that's okay.
 Even if you make a mistake here, it's nothing earth shattering.
 Russians will understand you perfectly well if you say 'пять кот' (correct: пять котов).

 How to learn Russian numbers?

 The most effective way to learn the Russian numbers is to use a form of flash cards (most apps will do).
 Then make sure to use them often in your speech.
 Don't worry about saying numbers correctly, untill you've learned the genitive case.

-7) The gerund isn't important untill you're super advanced
+7) The gerund isn't important untill you're an advanced speaker

-After about half a year to a year of learning, I started to understand most grammar concepts on an okay level.
+After about half a year to a year of learning, I started to understand most Russian grammar concepts on an okay level.
 If I focused well, I could say them correctly while having a conversation.